- What is DevOps?

 Continuous Testing can be repositioned anywhere around the continuous integration phase in the DevOps lifecycle.
 Some organizations place it before continuous integration, while most place it after integration.

 In the continuous testing phase, the developed software is continuously tested for bugs.
 A test environment is created with the help of Docker and Containers.
 Automated tests are run, and reports are generated for the test evaluation process.
 This process saves a lot of time and manual effort.
 Also, analyzing the failed test cases becomes easy.
-At last, a UAT (User Acceptance Testing) is done, and the software is bug-free and ready to move to the next phase of DevOps lifecycle.
+At last, a UAT (User Acceptance Testing) is done, and the software is bug-free and ready to move to the next phase of the DevOps lifecycle.

 I. What is Continuous Testing in DevOps

-Continuous Testing in DevOps is a process of executing automated tests at every phase of DevOps lifecycle.
+Continuous Testing in DevOps is a process of executing automated tests at every phase of the DevOps lifecycle.
 It is part of a continuous software delivery pipeline to get immediate feedback on business risks.
 It involves test automation to speed up software development and delivery.

 II.
 Benefits of Continuous Testing

-There are a lot of benefits of continuous testing in Devops.
+There are a lot of benefits of continuous testing in DevOps.
 Some of them are as follows: